Brian Burke (ice hockey)

-Brian P. Burke (born June 30, 1955) is an American-Canadian ice hockey executive and former analyst serving as president of hockey operations for the Pittsburgh Penguins of the National Hockey League (NHL).
-He has also served as the general manager of the Hartford Whalers, Vancouver Canucks, Anaheim Ducks (with whom he won the Stanley Cup in 2007) and Toronto Maple Leafs, as well as president of hockey operations for the Calgary Flames.
-Burke was also the general manager for the United States national men's ice hockey team for the 2010 Winter Olympics in Vancouver, and is a member of Rugby Canada's board of directors.
+Brian P. Burke (born June 30, 1955) is an American-Canadian ice hockey executive, currently the Executive Director of the Professional Women's Hockey League Players Association (PWHLPA).
+He previously worked in the NHL league office, including as the director of hockey operations, and worked as general manager of the Hartford Whalers, Vancouver Canucks, Anaheim Ducks—with whom he won the Stanley Cup in 2007—and Toronto Maple Leafs, as well as president of hockey operations for the Leafs, Calgary Flames, and Pittsburgh Penguins.
+Burke was general manager for the silver-medalist United States national team for the 2010 Winter Olympics in Vancouver.
+He is a member of Rugby Canada's board of directors.
 Burke was inducted into the Rhode Island Hockey Hall of Fame in 2019.

 Early life and playing career

-Born in Providence, Rhode Island, and raised in Edina, Minnesota, in a family of ten children, Burke graduated from Edina High School followed by Providence College in 1977 with a Bachelor of Arts degree in history.
-While attending Providence, he played for the Friars Division-I ice hockey team, where, during his senior year, he served as captain.
-The team was coached by Lou Lamoriello.
-He was a teammate with Ron Wilson at Providence.
+Born in Providence, Rhode Island, and raised in Edina, Minnesota, in a family of ten children.
+Burke graduated from Edina High School followed by Providence College in 1977 with a Bachelor of Arts degree in history.
+While attending Providence, he played for the Friars Division-I ice hockey team, where, during his senior year, he served as captain under coach Lou Lamoriello.
+He was also a teammate of Ron Wilson's there.

 In 1977, Burke played seven games with the Springfield Indians of the American Hockey League (AHL).
-He then signed with the Philadelphia Flyers in the offseason and proceeded to play one full year in the AHL with the Maine Mariners, who won the AHL Calder Cup championship that year.
+He then signed with the Philadelphia Flyers in the off-season and proceeded to play one full year in the AHL with the Maine Mariners, winning a Calder Cup championship that year.
 After one year in the AHL, Burke attended Harvard Law School, where he graduated with a Juris Doctor in 1981.
 After graduating, Burke became an NHL player agent.